 Tim Winton Award for Young Writers

-The City of Subiaco is proud to coordinate the annual Tim Winton Award for Young Writers.
-The award encourages imagination and innovation, and provides a great opportunity to develop creative writing skills.
+The City of Subiaco is proud to present the Tim Winton Award for Young Writers, which this year turns twenty-three.
+The award encourages creativity and imagination, and is a great opportunity for you to develop your writing skills.

 About the award